ACC Application Process

 International Student Application

-Complete the International Student Application, which can be found here.
+Complete the International Student Application (PDF)

 North Carolina Residency Determination

 The state of North Carolina has a centralized service for determining residency for students.
 This service enables a student to use one residency determination for admissions applications to multiple North Carolina public colleges and universities and to demonstrate residency for state aid programs consideration at all (public and private) North Carolina colleges and universities.